Code of Professional Conduct

 Surgeons are encouraged to participate in the training of allied health personnel.
 Such individuals perform their duties under the supervision of the surgeon.

 II.
 Relation of the Surgeon to the Patient

 A. Informed Consent

 Informed consent is more than a legal requirement.
-It is a standard of ethical surgical practice that enhances the surgeon/patient relationship and that may improve the patient's care and the treatment outcome.
+It is a standard of ethical surgical practice that enhances the surgeon/patient relationship and that may improve the patient’s care and the treatment outcome.
 Surgeons must fully inform every patient about his or her illness and the proposed treatment.
 The information must be presented fairly, clearly, accurately, and compassionately.
-The surgeon should listen carefully to understand the patient's feelings and wishes and should answer all questions as accurately a possible.
+The surgeon should listen carefully to understand the patient’s feelings and wishes and should answer all questions as accurately as possible.
 The informed consent discussion conducted by the surgeon should include:

 - The nature of the illness and the natural consequences of no treatment.

 - The nature of the proposed operation, including the estimated risks of mortality and morbidity.

 - The more commonly known complications, which should be described and discussed.
 The patient should understand the risks as well as the benefits of the proposed operation.
 The discussion should include a description of what to expect during the hospitalization and posthospital convalescence.

 - Alternative forms of treatment, including nonoperative techniques.